pinterest/querybook/docs/admin_guide/infra_config.md

 `S3_READ_SIZE` (optional, defaults to 131072): The size of chunk when reading from s3.
 `S3_MAX_READ_SIZE` (optional, defaults to 5242880): The max size of s3 file DataHub will read for users to view.

+### Logging

+`LOG_LOCATION` (optional): By default server logs goes to stderr.
+Supply a log path if you want the log to appear in a file.

 ## Authentication

 `AUTH_BACKEND` (optional, defaults to **app.auth.password_auth**): Python path to the authentication file.
 By default DataHub provides: